BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 In Game 1 the best plan is almost always to try to resolve **Survival of the Fittest**.

-If Survival sticks, U/B Psychatog struggles a lot to keep you under control.
-Without Disenchant, Seal of Cleansing, or Humility, the opponent has to interact mostly on the stack or with situational cards.
+If Survival sticks, UB Psychatog struggles a lot to keep you under control: the opponent has to interact on the stack.
 This means the game often gets decided the moment you try to resolve Survival.
 If it goes through, you can build a line patiently, force the opponent's resources, and pick the best moment to win.

 The Hermit Druid plan can still exist, but it's less central.
 In a matchup that tends to go longer and where the opponent has counters, instant-speed draw, and possible ways to punish a full mill, you should generally lean on Survival.